amirnathani9/Stock-Profit-or-Loss/README.md

 ## How to Use

-1.Enter the initial stock price
+1. Enter the initial stock price
-2.Enter the Quantity of Stock
+2. Enter the Quantity of Stock
-3.Enter the current stock price
+3. Enter the current stock price
-4.Click the button
+4. Click the button
-5.Output will shown below the button
+5. Output will shown below the button

 ## Programming Language